Revival to Revolution: Heart of Dakota’s Homeschool Program for Ages 11-13, with Extensions for Ages 14-15

 Worthy Words, Research, and a Fifty States Study – oh my!

 Some new and notable things that are unique to Revival to Revolution are Worthy Words, the Research of the Signers, and the Fifty States Study!
 In Worthy Words, students learn to read primary source documents.
 Students study speeches and letters of famous men and women in history.
 Provided guiding questions help students understand the primary source, the writer’s sentiments, and the purpose for which the document was written.
-In Research, students use July 4th: And the 56 Signers of the Declaration of Independence to research the lives of the signers of the Declaration of Independence.
+In Research, students use The Signers: The 56 Stories Behind the Declaration of Independence to research the lives of the signers of the Declaration of Independence.
 Students note their research findings on full-color portrait cards provided in the Student Notebook.
 Finally, a Fifty States Study provides a witty and interesting overview of the building of our nation, state by state.

 Storytime – who shall do the reading?